Sue Gray report: No 10 apologises for misleading journalists over Partygate

 Downing Street spokespeople are not normally named in media reports, if they are civil servants rather than political appointees.

-Among the events highlighted in Sue Gray's report was a press office leaving do for departing communications director Lee Cain in November 2020, where Boris Johnson gave a speech.
+Among the events highlighted in Ms Gray's report was a press office leaving do for departing communications director Lee Cain in November 2020, where Mr Johnson gave a speech.

-On December 18 of that year, the press office had a "secret Santa party" where some staff drank "excessively" and a cleaner who came in the following morning found red wine had been spilled on the wall.
+On December 18 of that year, the press office had a "secret Santa party" where some staff drank "excessively", according to the report.
+A cleaner who came in the following morning found red wine had been spilled on the wall.

-According to Ms Gray's report, Wine Time Friday was a regular event, which predated the pandemic, where "bottles of wine were placed on a table in a small room adjacent to the main Press Office and people could help themselves".
+According to Ms Gray's report, the Friday wine sessions were a regular event which predated the pandemic, where "bottles of wine were placed on a table in a small room adjacent to the main press office and people could help themselves".

-The report also said staff pooled their money to buy a fridge for the office to enjoy "chilled WTF [Wine Time Friday]".
+The report also said staff pooled their money to buy a fridge for the office to enjoy "chilled WTF (Wine Time Friday)".

-Speaking on Thursday, No 10 spokesman told journalists: "We don't have a fridge anymore."
+Speaking on Thursday, the No 10 spokesman told journalists: "We don't have a fridge anymore."

-When allegations of rule-breaking in Downing Street first emerged, Boris Johnson insisted all the guidelines had been observed.
+When allegations of rule-breaking in Downing Street first emerged, the prime minister insisted all the guidelines had been observed.

 However, after a photo of one event was published, he apologised and said he had been "repeatedly assured" that rules had not been broken.